SrijanBadhya/Debsoc/Running the PES Debsoc.md

 And the worst part is that the only way to solve this is to have enough seniors from the minority branch (which won't be the case if many of the minority quit debating the year before), so this is a perpetuating cycle.
 Allowing people to join sessions late does mitigate this but it's really hard to pull this off efficiently, and I don't know how to go about it.
 You can't always make the latecomers adj.
 (Refer the section where I spoke about [making latecomers adj](#common-pitfalls))
 2. The weekly timing which gives different people different sets of half days.
 This further distributes the available recruits into different days.
 What we usually do is take a poll at the start of the semester asking for people to announce their half days, and then choose like 3 days out of these in a week to hold debates.
 This calculation involves somehow balancing 'maximization of people', and also, 'making sure every recruit has at least one day a week they can debate'.
 3. The alternate week ISA timing.
 A significant portion of the semester is taken up by exams, and different branches have it on different weeks.
 Seniors usually have it together, which makes juniors sit idle and prevents any debate activity that week.
 When juniors have exams, the available seniors also sit idle.
 This is often severly underestimated in plan making.
 If you want to conduct an event like a matter session or a Cubbon session, try to conduct it as soon as possible even if not all factors seem favorable to you.
-Don't dream about getting a better opportunity later because that is way unlikel
+Don't hope to get a better opportunity later because that is way unlikelier than you think.
+The window of opportunity is limited.

-talk about how the windows of opportunity to do big things like cubbon sessions or group gatherings are limited because of how students have alternating ISAs, so avoid putting off opportunities hoping for better opportunities in the future.
+### Whatsapp
 Talk about whatsapp group chats and why you need an admins only sessions group